Oxygem/Kanmail/README.md

 ![](./screenshot.png)

++ Build on MacOS (beta), tested with Linux & Windows (alpha)
++ Developed using Gmail, Outlook & Fastmail
++ Should be compabile with other email providers (uses IMAP/SMTP)
++ Considered in "beta" - used as my main email client for >1yr

 The rest of this readme focuses on the technical details of Kanmail.
 For user documentation [**see the `docs` directory**](./docs).

-## License
+## ©️ License

 Before continuing it is important to note that Kanmail is **open source but not free**.
 Kanmail is available for free download for evaluation; for continued use of Kanmail a [**license should be purchased**](https://kanmail.io/license).

 We welcome pull requests, but note you will be contributing to a non-free project.
 You will be required to sign [the Oxygem CLA](https://gist.github.com/Fizzadar/6093499cccdcac7a4d83698516f9cafa) before any contributions can be merged.
 We offer free license keys to contributors, please email [hello@oxygem.com](mailto:hello@oxygem.com) for more information.

-## Technical Details

-+ Build on MacOS (beta), tested with Linux & Windows (alpha)
-+ Developed using Gmail, Outlook & Fastmail
-+ Should be compabile with other email providers (uses IMAP/SMTP)
-+ Python server / JavaScript web interface
-+ Considered in "beta" - used as my main email client for >1yr

-## Development
+## 🛠️ Development

 ### Setup your system